hcoles/pitest-site/quickstart/incremental_analysis.markdown

 **historyOutputFile**

 These point to the locations from which to read and write mutation analysis results.
 This can be the same location.
-If diferent locations are used you will need to implement some mechanism to swap the values between runs as PIT does itself does not currently provide a mechanism.
+If different locations are used you will need to implement some mechanism to swap the values between runs as PIT does itself does not currently provide a mechanism.